 Staff from the OCFO used a quality assurance checklist to review the sites' fiscal year 2018 improper payment risk assessments.
 However, the extent to which the OCFO reviewed documentation supporting payment sites' risk assessments is unclear.
-Although the reviewer guidance provided in the quality assurance checklist directs reviewers to ensure that the documentation supporting the payment site's risk rating adequately supports the risk factor being evaluated, a payment site official told us that OCFO reviewers did not consistently request to view their supporting documentation.
+Although the reviewer guidance provided in the quality assurance checklist directs reviewers to ensure that the documentation supporting the payment site's risk rating adequately supports the risk factor being evaluated, a payment site official told us that OCFO reviewers did not consistently request to view their supporting documentation.73

-Eight out of 10 payment reporting sites we reviewed had documentation to support that they followed DOE's guidance to consider the results of prior GAO and DOE OIG audit reports and OMB Circular A-123-related assessment results.
-However, we found that two sites did not have such documentation.
+Eight out of 10 payment reporting sites we reviewed had documentation to support that they followed DOE's guidance to consider the results of prior GAO and DOE OIG audit reports and OMB Circular A-123-related assessment results.74 However, we found that two sites did not have such documentation.
 One site rated itself as having no significant deficiencies despite audit reports that indicated some deficiencies and findings for that site.
-Another payment site did not discuss the OMB Circular A-123
+Another payment site did not discuss the OMB Circular A-123 assessment results in its improper payment risk assessments, despite OCFO guidance to include such results when conducting improper payment risk assessments.
+However, quality assurance checklists completed by OCFO staff for these two sites did not indicate that

-Although we did not test the OCFO reviewers' compliance with checklist items, we noted one instance for the10 sites we reviewed in which the payment site did not complete all information requested in the improper payment risk assessment template and the reviewers did not follow up with the site to ensure completeness.
+73Although we did not test the OCFO reviewers' compliance with checklist items, we noted one instance for the10 sites we reviewed in which the payment site did not complete all information requested in the improper payment risk assessment template and the reviewers did not follow up with the site to ensure completeness.

-OMB Circular A-123 requires agencies to integrate risk management and internal control functions.
+74OMB Circular A-123 requires agencies to integrate risk management and internal control functions.
 It also establishes an assessment process that management must implement in order to properly assess and improve internal controls over operations, reporting, and compliance.
 The DOE improper payment risk assessment template directs that payment sites consider the results of these assessments as part of their improper payment risk assessments.